 The Suffolk Punch is a culinary café, tap house, and coffee bar that is located on-site at a craft brewery on the Rail Trail.
 The Suffolk Punch at Hyde Brewing isn’t only good for brews.
 You can also get all your meal servings.

 It’s not easy to find great sushi, but you can taste its done well at South End’s O-Ku.
-The executive chef is none other than Michael Chanthavong.
+The executive chef at this Japanese restaurant is none other than Michael Chanthavong.

 For the ocean-averse, not all food items are raw.
 You can enjoy dishes made with wagyu beef, pork belly, and duck meat.